klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 }
 ```

-Next we define two methods performing essential the same task.
-The only different will be that one is using a sequential stream while the other one a parallel.
+Next, we define two binary methods performing essentially the same task.
+The only difference will be that one will be using a sequential stream while the other one a parallel.

 ```java
 private static int filterAndSumInSequence(List<Integer> integers, int threshold) {